Table of Contents

 Step 7: Celebrate and Recognize Achievements

-How Does the Reward Point System Work?
+How Does the Reward Program for Employees Work?

 • Gathering Points: Staff members accumulate points when they meet specified conditions, such as finishing assignments, achieving sales targets, or performing in exceptionally notable ways.